edwbaker/edwbaker.github.io/urban-research-station.md

 - [Sensor network install](/notes/sensor-network-install) - documenting the installation of the sensor network.

+- [Digital twins](/notes/digital-twins) - how the sensor network will help form a digital twin of the NHM Gardens.

 ## Visual Observations

 There is a long history of visual observations of species, these are currently collected through a mix of transects and ad-hoc recording.